rzryanz00/rzryanz00.github.io/_pages/about.md

 I am currently applying to Statistics Ph.D. programs for the Fall 2025 admission cycle.
 Hopefully, I'll be able to update this page with my future research.

 I grew up in New Jersey.
-In my free time I like to rock climb and play volleyball with friends!
+In my free time I like to rock climb, hike, and play tennis, although I generally enjoy any physical activity.